aspose-pdf/Aspose.PDF-Documentation/java/plugins/aspose-pdf-java-for-intellij-idea-maven/installing-and-using-aspose-pdf-for-intellij-idea-maven/_index.md

 Steps below demonstrates how to install **Aspose.PDF Java for IntelliJ IDEA (Maven)** plugin.

-The  plugin is listed on IntelliJ IDEA’s CE [official plugin website](https://plugins.jetbrains.com/plugin/7974-aspose-pdf-java-for-intellij-idea-maven/) - plugin repository as **Aspose.PDF Java for IntelliJ IDEA Maven**, so you don’t need to download it manually and install it from disk, but this extra option still exists in IntelliJ IDEA.
+The  plugin is listed on IntelliJ IDEA's CE [official plugin website](https://plugins.jetbrains.com/plugin/7974-aspose-pdf-java-for-intellij-idea-maven/) - plugin repository as **Aspose.PDF Java for IntelliJ IDEA Maven**, so you don’t need to download it manually and install it from disk, but this extra option still exists in IntelliJ IDEA.

 **Aspose.PDF Java for IntelliJ IDEA (Maven)** plugin can be easily installed (without manual downloading) from within IntelliJ IDEA.
 To do it: